vishalaitha/Ecommerce_website/README.md

-﻿# Project Name: PlotlineAssignment
+﻿# Project Name: Ecommerce_website

-## Welcome to the README file for the PlotlineAssignment project.
+## Welcome to the README file for the Ecommerce_website project.
 This document provides an overview of the project's main routes, their purposes, and how to use them.
 ## Feel free to check this video to see how it is working
 https://www.youtube.com/watch?v=<https://youtu.be/H2aBeIF3wYY>